-Pursuant to the PRC Corporate Income Tax Law, a 10% withholding tax is levied on dividends declared to foreign investors from the foreign investment enterprises established in Mainland China.
+Pursuant to the PRC Corporate Income Tax Law, a 10% withholding tax is levied on dividends declared to foreign investors from the foreign investment enterprises established in Greater China.
 The requirement is effective from January 1, 2008 and applies to earnings after December 31, 2007.
-A lower withholding tax rate may be applied if there is a tax treaty between Mainland China and the jurisdiction of the foreign investors.
-For the Group, the applicable rate is 10%.
-The Group is therefore liable for withholding taxes on dividends distributed by those subsidiaries established in Mainland China in respect of earnings generated from January 1, 2008.
+A lower withholding tax rate may be applied if there is a tax treaty between Greater China and the jurisdiction of the foreign investors.
+For the Company, the applicable rate is 10%.
+The Company is therefore liable for withholding taxes on dividends distributed by those subsidiaries established in Greater China in respect of earnings generated from January 1, 2008.

-At December 31, 2021 and 2020, the subsidiaries in Mainland China had no distributable retained earnings.
+At December 31, 2022 and 2021, the subsidiaries in Greater China had no distributable retained earnings.

-According to the US tax laws, dividends payable by the Group's US entity, to non-US resident enterprises shall be subject to 30% withholding tax.
+According to the US tax laws, dividends payable by the Company's US entity, to non-US resident enterprises shall be subject to 30% withholding tax.
 A lower withholding tax rate may be applied if there is a tax treaty between US and the jurisdiction of the foreign investors.
-For the Group, the applicable rate is 5%.
-The Group is therefore liable for withholding taxes on dividends distributed by those subsidiaries established in US.
+For the Company, the applicable rate is 5%.
+The Company is therefore liable for withholding taxes on dividends distributed by those subsidiaries established in US.

-At December 31, 2021 and 2020, the subsidiary in US had no distributable retained earnings.
+At December 31, 2022 and 2021, the subsidiary in US had no distributable retained earnings.

-24. WARRANT LIABILITY
+23. WARRANT LIABILITY

-On May 13, 2021, the Company entered into a subscription agreement with an institutional investor relating to the offer and sale of 20,809,850 ordinary shares of the Company, par value US\$0.0001 per share, in a private placement at a purchase price of US\$14.41625 per ordinary share (the "PIPE Offering").
-The total proceeds from the PIPE Offering is US\$300.0million.
+On May 13, 2021, the Company entered into a subscription agreement with an institutional investor relating to the offer and sale of 20,809,850 ordinary shares of the Company, par value \$0.0001 per share, in a private placement at a purchase price of \$14.41625 per ordinary share (the "PIPE Offering").
+The total proceeds from the PIPE Offering was \$300.0 million.
 Pursuant to the subscription agreement, the Company also agreed to issue and sell concurrently with the PIPE offering a warrant (the "Warrant") exercisable for up to an aggregate of 10,000,000 ordinary shares (such transaction together with the PIPE Offering, the "Transactions").
-The Transactions were completed on May 21, 2021(the "Closing Date").
-The Warrant is exercisable, in whole or in part, at an exercise price of US\$20.00 per ordinary share, at any time prior to the two-year anniversary of the Closing Date.
+The Transactions were completed on May 21, 2021 (the "Closing Date").
+The Warrant is exercisable, in whole or in part, at an exercise price of \$20.0 per ordinary share, at any time prior to the two-year anniversary of the Closing Date.

 The Warrant is accounted for as a financial liability because the Warrant may be net share settleable at the holder's option.
-The fair value of the warrant liability is assessed at US\$81.7 million and is recognized upon closing of the Transactions.
-As of December 31, 2021, the fair value of the Warrant was assessed at US\$87.9 million.
-A fair value loss of US\$6.2 million was recorded in profit or loss for the year ended December 31, 2021 due to change of the fair value.
-Management considered that there is no significant change of the Company's own credit risk that drives the fair value change of the warrant liability during the year ended December 31, 2021.
+The fair value of the warrant liability was assessed at \$81.7 million and was recognized upon closing of the Transactions.
+As of December 31, 2022, the fair value of the Warrant was assessed at \$67.0 million.
+A fair value gain of \$20.9 million was recorded in profit or loss for the year ended December 31, 2022 due to change of the fair value.
+Management considered that there is no significant change of the Company's own credit risk that drives the fair value change of the warrant liability during the year ended December 31, 2022.